-24 Environmental considerations were integrated into the Plan's zoning through an interdisciplinary approach.
+23 Environmental considerations were integrated into the Plan's zoning through an interdisciplinary approach.
 Zoning has been applied in a way that primarily seeks to achieve sustainable and compact growth, taking into account the various requirements set out in the higher-level NPF and Northern and Western RSES.
 The detailed Plan preparation process undertaken by the Planning Department combined with specialist seeks to facilitate zoning that will help to avoids inappropriate development being permitted in areas of elevated sensitivity, such as in areas at risk of flooding or ecological sensitivity.
 Various provisions have been integrated into the Plan that provide for flood risk management and ecological protection and management at project level.
 Also considered were environmental sensitivities relating to ecology, cultural heritage, landscape and water, as well as the overlay mapping of environmental sensitivities.

-able 6.1 Indicators, Targets, Sources and Remedial Action Environmental Indicators Targets Sources Remedial Action Component Biodiversity, Flora and Fauna • Condition of European sites Require all local level land use plans to include ecosystem services and green/blue infrastructure provisions in their land use plans and as a minimum, to have regard to the required targets in relation to the conservation of European sites, other nature conservation sites, ecological networks, and protected species Implement and review, as relevant, County Leitrim Local Biodiversity Action Plan DHLGH report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every 6 years) 25 DHLGH National Birds Directive Monitoring Report for the under Article 12 (every 3 years) 26 Consultations with the NPWS27 Where condition of European sites is found to be deteriorating this will be investigated with the Regional Assembly and the DHLGH to establish if the pressures are related to Plan actions / activities.
+Environmental Component Indicators Targets Sources Remedial Action Biodiversity, Flora and Fauna • Condition of European sites Require all local level land use plans to include ecosystem services and green/blue infrastructure provisions in their land use plans and as a minimum, to have regard to the required targets in relation to the conservation of European sites, other nature conservation sites, ecological networks, and protected species Implement and review, as relevant, County Leitrim Local Biodiversity Action Plan DHLGH report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every 6 years).
+DHLGH National Birds Directive Monitoring Report for the under Article 12 (every 3 years) Consultations with the NPWS Where condition of European sites is found to be deteriorating this will be investigated with the Regional Assembly and the DHLGH to establish if the pressures are related to Plan actions / activities.
 A tailored response will be developed in consultation with these stakeholders in such a circumstance.
-Number of spatial plans that have included ecosystem services content, mapping and policy to protect ecosystem services when their relevant plans are either revised or drafted Require all local level land use plans to include ecosystem services and green/blue infrastructure provisions in their land use plans and as a minimum, to have regard to the required targets in relation to the conservation of European sites, other nature conservation sites, ecological networks, and protected species Implement and review, as relevant, County Leitrim Local Biodiversity Action Plan Internal review of local land use plans Review internal systems • SEAs and AAs as relevant for new Council policies, plans, programmes etc. Screen for and undertake SEA and AA as relevant for new Council policies, plans, programmes etc. Internal monitoring of preparation of local land use plans Review internal systems • Status of water quality in the County's water bodies Included under Water below Included under Water below Included under Water below Compliance of planning permissions with Plan For planning permission to be only granted when applications Internal monitoring of likely significant Review internal systems
+Number of spatial plans that have included ecosystem services content, mapping and policy to protect ecosystem services when their relevant plans are either revised or drafted Require all local level land use plans to include ecosystem services and green/blue infrastructure provisions in their land use plans and as a minimum, to have regard to the required targets in relation to the conservation of European sites, other nature conservation sites, ecological networks, and protected species Implement and review, as relevant, County Leitrim Local Biodiversity Action Plan Internal review of local land use plans Review internal systems SEAs and AAs as relevant for new Council policies, plans, programmes etc. Screen for and undertake SEA and AA as relevant for new Council policies, plans, programmes etc. Internal monitoring of preparation of local land use plans Review internal systems • Status of water quality in the County's water bodies • Included under Water below • Included under Water below Included under Water below Compliance of planning permissions with Plan measures providing for the protection of Biodiversity and flora and fauna - see Chapter 11 "Heritage" • For planning permission to be only granted when applications demonstrate that they comply with all Plan measures providing for the protection of biodiversity and flora and fauna - see Chapter 11 "Heritage" Internal monitoring of likely significant environmental effects of grants of permission Review internal systems